ikeshou/TinyCLisp/README.md

 <!-- ctrl+shift+v to see preview,  ctrl+shift+i to arrange tables in VS Code-->

 # TinyCLisp
-hand-made small subset of Common Lisp processor written in Python3
+A homemade small subset of Common Lisp processor written in Python3

 ## Usage